+The transfer of a glycosyl moiety is one of the most important biochemical reactions in living beings.
+These processes are catalyzed by a wide diversity of glycosidic enzymes, which represent between 1% and 3% of the genes of an organism.
+Glycosidic bonds are present in a many bioactive glycosides and glycoconjugates.
 The two main groups of enzymes that act on carbohydrates are glycosidases (GHs, EC 3.2.1) and glycosyltransferases (GTs, EC 2.4).
 GHs catalyze the hydrolysis of di-, oligo- and polysaccharides, do not require cofactors, and present great availability.
 GTs transfer glycosyl residues from one activated substrate (sugar-nucleotides for the enzymes of the Leloir route; sugars-phosphate for the glycoside phosphorylases, GPs) to an acceptor.
-However, there exist some GTs called transglycosidases (TGs, e.g. dextransucrases, cyclodextrin glucosyltransferases, amylosucroses, inulosucrases or levansucrases) that use “non-activated” carbohydrates (sucrose, starch, etc.) as glycosyl donors.
-GHs and some GTs are capable of catalyzing both the formation of a glycosidic bond and its hydrolysis, and this duality permits the use of hydrolytic enzymes in synthetic reactions.
-Fig. 1 illustrates the different alternatives we are exploring to glucosylate a model carbohydrate (galactose).
+However, a series of GTs called transglycosidases (TGs, e.g. dextransucrases) use “non-activated” carbohydrates (sucrose, starch, etc.) as glycosyl donors.
+GHs and TGs catalyze both the formation of a glycosidic bond and its hydrolysis, allowing the use of hydrolytic enzymes in synthetic reactions.
+The following figure illustrates the different alternatives to glucosylate a model carbohydrate (galactose).

 The modification of natural antioxidants in order to increase their miscibility and/or stability towards the action of light and/or oxygen renders a series of “semisynthetic” antioxidants with great impact in the food and pharmaceutical industries.
 The enzyme-catalysed synthesis of acyl derivatives of antioxidants offers some advantages, such as its high regioselectivity and the moderate reaction conditions.
 Lipases have been successfully used to catalyse the enzymatic synthesis of antioxidant esters employing saturated and unsaturated free fatty acids, alkyl or vinyl esters as acyl donors.